projectara/greybus-spec/source/special.rst

 The Greybus control probe response contains a block of authentication data.
 The AP Module responds with data that identifies it as containing the AP.
-All other modules respond with no data (*auth_size* is 0).
+All other Modules respond with no data (*auth_size* is 0).

 .. figtable::